Volga. En russisk reise

 SELECTED FOCUS TITLE BY NORLA — extensive translation grants available

 The Story of a River, Country and People

-No Russian river comes close to having the same status in the life and history of the Russian people as the Volga.
+No Russian river comes close to having the same status in the life and history of the Russian people as the Volga — Europe’s longest river.
 It has been a major transportation artery and a cultural meeting place, but also a battlefield, between north and south, east and west.
-The Volga was sailed by Scandinavian Vikings and Central European traders; it was where settled Slavs and Asiatic nomads competed for space, and Christians and Muslims for the souls of men.
-For better or worse, the story of the river is the story of the land.
-Along the Volga is where Russia grew into the country that the West has always tried, but never fully succeeded, to understand.
+The Volga was sailed by Scandinavian Vikings and Central European traders; it was where settled Slavs and Asiatic nomads competed for land, and Christians and Muslims fought for the souls of men.
+For better or worse, the story of the river is the story of the country.
+Along the Volga Russia grew into the country that the West has tried, but never succeeded to understand.